crownstone/bluenet/docs/ASSET_FILTER_STORE.md

-# Trackable Parser
+# Asset Filter Store

-This page describes the commands and packets that affect Bluenets Trackable Parser component public API.
+This page describes the commands and packets that affect Bluenets Asset Filter Store component public API.
 Typical workflow for updating the filters of the parser:
-1. send a command [get summaries](#get-filter-summaries) to find out what [protocol](#trackable-parser-protocol-version) the firmware uses and which filters are currently used
+1. send a command [get summaries](#get-filter-summaries) to find out what [protocol](#asset-filter-store-protocol-version) the firmware uses and which filters are currently used
 2. send commands to [upload](#upload-filter) new filters and [remove](#remove-filter) outdated ones.
 3. send a [commit command](#commit-filter-changes) to complete the changes.